-What Happens If You Lose Your Apple Card?
-It's A Pretty Simple Process
+Here's What To Do Immediately If You Lose Your Apple Card

 Apple's first ever credit card has officially begun its "preview" roll-out, slowly making its way into both physical wallets and Wallet apps alike.
 And if you're one of the lucky early card holders, you might be wondering what happens if you lose your Apple card, because this laser-etched titanium beauty is going to be fun to whip out.
 AKA, if you're taking it out left and right and keeping it in your pocket because it's too beautiful to hide in your wallet, there's a possibility you'll lose it.

 With instant cash-back rewards, points-driven rewards, and low interest rates, there's a lot of reasons why you might be reaching for this new card pretty frequently.
 The white, minimalist metal Apple Card weighs in at 14.8 grams, making it one of the most substantial cards on the market, trumped only by the Amex Platinum — yes, it's heavy!
 According to Apple Insider, with only your name and the Apple logo inscribed on the card, this credit card is projected to be the safest yet, since onlookers will have a hard time recording your account number if it's not on the card.
 According to U.S. News, your Wallet app will also require touch or face identification to complete any transaction, so fraudulent transactions are made that much more complicated.